jfeltkamp/cookies_demo/README.md

 });
 ```

 However, there is another problem with the iframe.
 An empty iframe leaves a big gap in the layout.
 It would be nice if this gap were used to display a text in it that the iframe is deactivated because the user has not yet given his consent.
 It would be even better if there was a button to get approval with one click and thus activate the iframe immediately.
-For this function, the COOKiES module comes with a jQuery extension that makes it possible.
+For this function, the COOKiES module comes with a jQuery extension ```cookiesOverlay(cookies_service.id)``` that makes it real.

 A complete script to re-animate an iframe will look like this.